rsdoiel/antenna/going_electric.md

 ---

-## This EV Just Set A Guinness World Record For The Longest Drive On A Single Charge
+## This EV Just Went 749 Miles, Crushing Its EPA Range Estimate And Breaking A World Record

 date: 2025-07-08, from: Inside EVs News